[Q32] The Craziest Cases – Double Homicide and Jon Benet Ramsey Case

 Gang tagging isn’t casual handwriting.
 In that subculture, tagging is a form of identity and creative expression.
 Many gang members develop a distinctive script style that differs from their everyday handwriting—sometimes intentionally—and that’s an important nuance in any comparison.

 Even though I observed similarities between the graffiti and the individual’s writing, the “tarp testimony” was not ultimately brought into evidence.
-The testimony I did provide in court related to a letter he wrote while in prison.
+The testimony I provided in court related to a letter he wrote while in prison.

-That case also taught me something practical: experts often worry about retaliation.
-But what I learned from people familiar with gang culture is that threats are more commonly directed toward judges and attorneys than expert witnesses—especially when the expert is seen as “doing their job,” not picking sides.
+For those who wonder whether this kind of work is dangerous, here is what I learned from people familiar with gang culture: threats are more commonly directed toward judges and attorneys than expert witnesses, especially when the expert is seen as “doing their job,” not picking sides.

 Case #2: The JonBenét Ramsey Media Whirlwind